hanxiaomax/Learncpp_CN/docs/5-6-Relational-operators-and-floating-point-comparisons.md

 In this case, instead of epsilon being an absolute number, epsilon is now relative to the magnitude of _a_ or _b_.

 Let’s examine in more detail how this crazy looking function works.
-On the left side of the <= operator, `std::abs(a - b)` tells us the distance between _a_ and _b_ as a positive number.
+On the left side of the `<= operator`, `std::abs(a - b)` tells us the distance between _a_ and _b_ as a positive number.

-On the right side of the <= operator, we need to calculate the largest value of “close enough” we’re willing to accept.
+On the right side of the `<= operator`, we need to calculate the largest value of “close enough” we’re willing to accept.
 To do this, the algorithm chooses the larger of _a_ and _b_ (as a rough indicator of the overall magnitude of the numbers), and then multiplies it by relEpsilon.
 In this function, relEpsilon represents a percentage.
 For example, if we want to say “close enough” means _a_ and _b_ are within 1% of the larger of _a_ and _b_, we pass in an relEpsilon of 0.01 (1% = 1/100 = 0.01).
 The value for relEpsilon can be adjusted to whatever is most appropriate for the circumstances (e.g. an epsilon of 0.002 means within 0.2%).

 To do inequality (!=) instead of equality, simply call this function and use the logical NOT operator (!) to flip the result: